dharvess-DA/POWER-BI-Challenges/README.md

 ## Dimension Tables

- These following tables are  Dimension Tables.
-They provide context (the "who, what, and when") to the numbers in the sales table.
+ These following tables are  Dimension Tables. links to the sales table.

- Customers: Contains demographic and descriptive data about the people buying the cars (Age, City, Email, First Name, Gender, Job Role, Last Name).
+  - Customers: Contains demographic and descriptive data about the people buying the cars (Age, City, Email, First Name, Gender, Job Role, Last Name).

- Cars: Contains the specific details about the vehicles being sold (Brand, Model, Color, Engine_Type, Price, Transmission, Status, Quantity_In_Stock).
+  - Cars: Contains the specific details about the vehicles being sold (Brand, Model, Color, Engine_Type, Price, Transmission, Status, Quantity_In_Stock).

- Calendar Table: A dedicated date table used to handle time intelligence functions, allowing you to filter or group sales by Date, Week, or Year.
+  - Calendar Table: A dedicated date table used to handle time intelligence functions, allowing you to filter or group sales by Date, Week, or Year.